Rabies Prevention & Control

 The Commissioner of the New York State Department of Health has declared a "rabies alert" for Chemung County due to the presence of rabies in wildlife.
 As such, we are required to post an annual Rabies Alert Notice.
 To download a copy of the Chemung County Rabies Alert Notice.

-The following rabies clinics are scheduled for September:
+The following Rabies Vaccination clinics are currently scheduled:

 The New York State Department of Environmental Conservation has developed a few documents related to rabies.
 The first is a Rabies Fact Sheet which has important facts about rabies.
 The second is Nuisance Wildlife Fact Sheet with information related to wildlife and how you can avoid possible exposure to rabies.